ParmeetCS/AIronCode/README.md

 ![github-submission-banner](https://github.com/user-attachments/assets/a1493b84-e4e2-456e-a791-ce35ee2bcf2f)

-# 🚀 Project Title
+# 🚀 AIron Code

-> A one-line tagline or mission statement for your project.
+> Powering Up Dev Dreams.

 ---

 ## 📌 Problem Statement

-Select the problem statement number and title from the official list given in Participant Manual.

-**Example:**
-**Problem Statement 7 – Transform the Future of Rural Commerce**

----
+Problem Statement-1- Weave AI Magic with Groq

 ## 🎯 Objective

-What problem does your project solve, and who does it serve?
-Briefly describe the real-world use case and the value it provides.

----
+It is a AI-driven code editor powered by Groq's ultra fast interference to analyse cone in real time, providing intelligent suggestions, AI-assited lintings and auto-generated documentation.Enable seamless collaboration features and innovative enhancements to streamline workflows and boost developer productivity.

+The main group that we a targeting is Developers,Professionals and students As it is AI powered platform and provide very fast AI assistance it is helpful in fast workflow

+In real life targeting groups can use in their day to day work sessions for enhance their productivity by using this platform those are working with languages-HTML,CSS and JavaScript.

+It gives AI suggestions and have in-built AI assitant for review the code and make suggested changes

 ## 🧠 Team & Approach

 ### Team Name:
-`Your team name here`
+HashCraze

 ### Team Members:
-- Name 1 (GitHub / LinkedIn / Role)
+- Parmeet Singh
-- Name 2
+- Lakhvir Singh
-- Name 3
+- Manish Manghra
-*(Add links if you want)*
+- Harpreet Singh Cheema

 ### Your Approach:
 - Why you chose this problem
 - Key challenges you addressed
-- Any pivots, brainstorms, or breakthroughs during hacking

 ---

 ## 🛠️ Tech Stack

 ### Core Technologies Used:
-- Frontend:
+- Frontend: Front End is designed with HTML CSS and JavaScript
-- Backend:
-- Database:
-- APIs:
+- APIs: We use Groq API for make it AI powered
-- Hosting:
+- API integration is done in source code using the JavaScript

 ### Sponsor Technologies Used (if any):
-- [ ] **Groq:** _How you used Groq_
+- [✅] **Groq:** _How you used Groq_
 - [ ] **Monad:** _Your blockchain implementation_
 - [ ] **Fluvio:** _Real-time data handling_
 - [ ] **Base:** _AgentKit / OnchainKit / Smart Wallet usage_